maddyb99/flutter_overlay/README.md

       // Call CustomOverlay Constructor in on pressed function
       onPressed: () => CustomOverlay(
         context: context,
-        // Builder passes aa function removeOverlay as argument which can be used to manually remove the overlay
+        // Builder passes a function removeOverlay as argument which can be used to manually remove the overlay
         builder: (removeOverlay) => Padding(
           padding: const EdgeInsets.all(8.0),
           child: Card(